 When a TensorFlow program is run, all of the operations are executed individually by the TensorFlow executor.
 Each TensorFlow operation has a precompiled GPU kernel implementation that the executor dispatches to.

-XLA provides an alternative mode of running TF models: it compiles the TensorFlow graph into a sequence of computation kernels generated specifically for the given model.
+XLA provides an alternative mode of running models: it compiles the TensorFlow graph into a sequence of computation kernels generated specifically for the given model.
 Because these kernels are unique to the model, they can exploit model-specific information for optimization.
 For example, let's look at an optimization XLA does in the context of a simple TensorFlow computation:

 def model_fn(x, y, z): return tf.reduce_sum(x + y * z)